 Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash and cash equivalents, short-term investments and accounts receivable.
 A significant portion of the Company's cash and cash equivalents is held at one large reputable financial institution.
-Amounts in excess of insured limits were \$8,615,000 and \$7,922,000 as of December 31, 2011 and 2012, and \$9,014,000 as of September 30, 2013, respectively.
+Amounts in excess of insured limits were \$7,922,000 and \$16,569,000 as of December 31, 2012 and 2013, respectively.
 The Company has not experienced any losses in such accounts.

-As of December 31, 2011 and 2012, and September 30, 2013, no single client represented more than 10% of accounts receivable.
-For the years ended December 31, 2011 and 2012, and for the nine months ended September 30, 2012 and 2013, no single client represented more than 10% of revenue.
+As of December 31, 2012 and 2013, no single client represented more than 10% of accounts receivable.
+For the years ended December 31, 2011, 2012 and 2013, no single client represented more than 10% of revenue.